2025 Edinburgh Fringe Festival - Piano Masterworks Recital

 Soulful, direct, intimate and lyrical emotional expression permeates the musical language of Chopin’s Nocturnes (music evoking night) along with harmonic sophistication, operatic phrasing and ornamentation.

-The melancholy outer sections of the F# Minor Nocturne are contrasted by a middle section in D=flat major that plays like a dramatic recitative between declamatory, commanding chords and coaxing, lyrical melodic lines.
-The magical coda transports the listener to a dreamy, heavenly state and concludes in the key of F# major.
+The melancholy outer sections of the F-sharp Minor Nocturne are contrasted by a middle section in D-flat major that plays like a dramatic recitative between declamatory, commanding chords and coaxing, lyrical melodic lines.
+The final section magically transports the listener to a dreamy, heavenly state and concludes in the key of F-sharp major.

 The two Op.
 48 Nocturnes were dedicated to Chopin’s student and friend, Mlle.
 Laure Duperré and published in Paris, 1842 by Maurice Schlesinger.